rsiemens/squids/docs/guide.rst

       -h, --help            show this help message and exit --queue QUEUE         The name of the SQS queue to process.
       --workers WORKERS     The number of workers to run.
-Defaults to the number of CPUs in the system --app APP             Path to the application class something like module.app where app is an instance of squids.App --report-interval REPORT_INTERVAL
+Defaults to the number of CPUs in the system --app APP             Path to the application class something like package.module:app where app is an instance of squids.App
+      --report-interval REPORT_INTERVAL
                             How often to call the report_queue_stats callback with GetQueueAttributes for the queue in seconds.
 Defaults to 300 (5min).
 If no report_queue_stats callback has been registered then GetQueueAttributes will not be requested.
                             The report-interval is an at earliest time.
 It may take longer depending onthe polling-wait-time.
       --polling-wait-time {0,1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20}
                             The WaitTimeSeconds for polling for messages from the queue.
-Consult the AWS SQS docs on long polling for more information about this setting. https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-short- and-long-polling.html#sqs-long-polling
+Consult the AWS SQS docs on long polling for more information about this setting. https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs- short-and-long-polling.html#sqs-long-polling

 It works by creating a pool of worker processes.
 The consumer then passes the tasks it receives to be run by the workers.
 This allows for increased consumption throughput.
-The consumer will never consumer more than 2x the number of workers though to prevent feeding tasks faster than the workers can process them.
+The consumer will never consumer more than 2x the number of workers to prevent feeding tasks faster than the workers can process them.

 If you need to increase the consumption rate then you can run the consumer on additonal machines or pods.